National Society Development

 National Societies work in a diverse range of contexts and cultures and face many and differing challenges.
 Each one of them varies in its capability.

 One of the IFRC's biggest priorities is to improve the ability of all National Societies to support vulnerable communities, no matter the context in which they work.
-This is clearly outlined in our Global Plan 2021.
+This is clearly outlined in our Global Plan 2022 and in our Strategy 2030.

 Getting the foundations right